 What is DEET?

 DEET, or N, N-Diethyl-m-toluamide, is a substance found in insect repellents.
 Developed by the US Army in 1946, it acted as a safeguard for the military in insect-infested areas.
-DEET is especially good against mosquitoes and ticks, which can carry devastating diseases.
-However, there has been some debate on how safe the repellent is.

-There have been numerous tests conducted on the effects of DEET, but the results show there are negligible adverse results.
-In fact, there are no definitive results that DEET is unsafe when used correctly.
-When used properly, the repellent can keep insects from landing on you by confusing their senses or because the applicant makes it difficult to land.
+When used properly, the repellent can keep insects from landing on you by confusing their senses or by making it difficult to land.
 DEET is not the same substance as DDT, which was banned in the US in 1972.
-Also, the percentage of DEET in a repellent determines the length of time you are protected.
-If you use the proper amount and apply it according to the directions, DEET can work wonders.

 Is DEET Safe?

-Misusing DEET has led to a bad reputation.
-The possibility of DEET poisoning is incredibly low and cases of toxicity are mild.
 After research by the EPA’s office, there’s no conclusive evidence that DEET has any long-lasting effects.
 It also doesn’t affect the environment and breaks down in the sunlight once sprayed.
 The key is to use the appropriate concentration and follow the instructions.
 So, why use DEET at all?

-1. Protects against Mosquitoes
+1. Protects Against Mosquitoes

-Ideally, DEET repels mosquitoes which are dangerous and carry terrible, life-threatening diseases, like West Nile, yellow fever, and Zika virus.
+Ideally, DEET repels mosquitoes, which are dangerous and carry terrible, life-threatening diseases, like West Nile, yellow fever, and Zika virus.
 There are very few ways to protect yourself from mosquitoes short of eliminating standing water on your property.
 However, that won’t protect you everywhere else – and those flying terrors are everywhere.

 2. Repels Ticks too!

-Mosquitoes aren’t the only dangerous pests that can be hard to repel.
-Ticks can be harmful too.
 They carry devastating diseases such as Lyme and Rocky Mountain Spotted Fever, and they can be difficult to spot on your own body.
 Once they latch and become engorged, they can transmit the disease.
 DEET can help keep ticks off your skin.

 3. Guards Against Additional Insects

 An insect doesn’t have to be disease-ridden to be difficult to keep at bay.
-Sometimes, the most annoying insects can be resistant to normal repellants.
+Sometimes, the most annoying insects can be resistant to normal repellents.
 DEET can help protect against gnats, fleas, biting flies, chiggers, and leeches.
 With the right repellent, you can protect against all these nasty pests.

 4. Easy to Find

-You don’t have to go on a deep dive on the internet or a journey to a specific store to find a repellent that includes DEET.
-In fact, there are several over the counter options that are extremely easy to obtain.
 These repellents are EPA registered.
-Over 30 companies have these repellents and there are over 120 different products containing DEET.
+Over 30 companies have these repellents, and there are over 120 different products containing DEET.
 Whatever way you want to apply it, these applicants come in liquids, lotions, sprays, and other options for direct application.

 5. Safe to Use